alexandremsouza1/mobiq_int_freight/README.md

 ## Documentation

-For detailed documentation on how to use the Freight Microservice and the available API endpoints, refer to the [API Documentation](https://devportal.itau.com.br).
+For detailed documentation on how to use the Delivery Microservice and the available API endpoints, refer to the [API Documentation](https://devportal.itau.com.br).

 ## Contributing